 Families and teachers aim to support children to be ready to embrace the exciting new experiences and challenges they will face when they begin school.
 Components of school readiness generally include children's social-emotional competence (cooperation and self-control), their language (verbal and comprehensions) and their motor coordination and physical health.
-The development of these skills starts early in a child's life.
-Readiness for school is a developmental process that depends on the rate of each child's mental and physical maturity.
-Families are central in providing the environment in which such competencies can develop.
+The development of these skills begins early in a child's life and is dependent on the rate of each individual child's maturity.
+Families are central in providing the context in which such competencies can develop.

-Kindergarten prepares your child for school, not by teaching the alphabet or through structured sheet-work, but by encouraging the development in each child of positive dispositions to learning that will hold them in good stead for the rest of their lives.

-Before the children transition to school, they will have learnt how to co-operate, how to lead and how to follow, how to listen to other points of view and how to make a friend.
-They will be confident in their identity and will know the good feeling of belonging to a group and a supportive community.
-They will be on their way to becoming excellent communicators in a variety of modes and they will have the basic understandings necessary for further learning in literacy, mathematics and science.
+Kindergarten prepares your child for school, not by teaching through structured worksheets, but by encouraging and supporting the development of positive dispositions to learning in each child that will hold them in good stead for the rest of their lives.
+Before children transition to school, they will have developed skills to co-operate, to lead and follow, make friendships, and listen to and celebrate the views of others.
+They will be confident in their identity and will have experienced the joy of belonging to a group and being part of a supportive community.
+They will be on their way to becoming excellent communicators in a variety of modes and they will have the foundations necessary for further learning in literacy, mathematics and science.

-Each Primary School delivers their own unique Orientation Program to Kindergarten children.
-We support this process by sharing with schools a confidential Transition Statement about your child which is a document compiled by both teacher and family at the beginning of Term 4.
+Every Primary School delivers their own unique orientation program.
+We support this process by hosting Prep teacher visits and sharing with schools a confidential Transition Statement about your child.
+This document is compiled by both teacher, child and family during Term 4 and supports your child's Prep teacher by summarising strengths, interests, and strategies to support learning and wellbeing.